shouptech/terraform-aws-static-website/README.md

    for the zone.
 For example, if the domain is on Cloudflare, the Cloudflare provider could be used to create the appropriate NS records.
 * The WAF module could be updated to provide more configuration.
 Currently, it only implements a basic WAF ACL using the AWSManagedRulesCommonRuleSet rule set, and is not configurable.
+Also, add CloudWatch Logs, and any other visibility items that aren't implemented.